lvnhmd/multidb-api/README.md

 ### API Endpoint Documentation

-OpenAPI/Swagger documentation is available at http://localhost:3000/api
+The OpenAPI/Swagger documentation can be accessed at http://localhost:3000/api when the application is running

 ---